 Hang Out in Syracuse

-The Archeological Park is a can’t-miss stop on any trip to Syracuse and should be included on everyone’s list of things to do in Sicily.
-There are many spots to visit here including a Roman Amphitheater, a sacrificial altar, catacombs, and another Greek Theater as well.
+The Archeological Park of Neapolis is a can’t-miss stop on any trip to Syracuse and should be included on everyone’s list of things to do in Sicily.
+There are many spots to visit here including a Roman Amphitheater, a sacrificial altar, catacombs, and an ancient Greek theatre as well.

 Caves and Quarries